 For those who are anxious to fly, download a guided meditation or two for when you’re in the sky.
 Personally, I love to play the binaural music tracks when I’m trying to relax and tune out noisy neighbors or crying babies in my row.

-Bonus, this can also be useful in noisy hostels or hotels.
+Bonus, this can also be useful in noisy hostels or hotels!

 The Best Travel Apps On-the-Ground:

 WhatsApp is single-handedly the number one communication app to have while traveling.
 If you’re from the USA, this app is not commonly used by businesses in most areas.
-But, it is incredibly widely used abroad.
+But, it is widely used abroad.

 I’ve used this app to contact guesthouses, shops, motorbike operators, and more.
-It’s bee incredibly useful in everything from planning a Tanzania safari to taking a road trip through Baja Sur, Mexico.
+It’s been incredibly useful in everything from planning a Tanzania safari to taking a road trip through Baja Sur, Mexico.
 This is one of the best travel apps you can possibly have during your trip.

 12. Google Maps (Best maps app)